-During the period under review the Directors held 10 meetings.
-The Directors are experienced members of the Local Governing Body, training and induction provided for new Directors will depend on their existing experience.
+During the period under review the Directors held 8 meetings.
+Training and induction provided for new Directors will depend on their existing experience.
 All Directors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Directors.